AdvancedModularManikin/AdvancedModularManikin.github.io/Tutorial_7.md

 ###### MODULE CONFIGURATION
-How this module, and every other module is/are configured.\
+How this module, and every other module is/are configured. <br />
 Modules initialize their original config via config xml files that are loaded by the DDS Manager, and need to keep track of their configuration during the module's life span.
 ```
 mgr->InitializeModuleConfiguration();
 ```

-Note that the values in Module Configuration are subject to change during simulation.\
+Note that the values in Module Configuration are subject to change during simulation. <br />
 Not only is every module required to publish Module Configuration at their start, must also subscribe to this topic too and act accordingly when the received data contains a module id that matches this module's id.
 ```
 mgr->CreateModuleConfigurationPublisher();
 ```

-Initializing Module Configuration fields.\
+Initializing Module Configuration fields. <br />
 Note that the Module Configuration representing this module is in the Module State struct.
 ```
 struct ModuleState {